hargoniX/bachelor/thesis/thesis.typ

 1. A @DMA allocator that manages the buffers in the @DMA mapped packet buffer array.
 It can request memory in buffers of 2048 byte.
 This is sufficient for all packets as they cannot exceed the @MTU of 1500 bytes.
 2. An array with the same amount of slots as the ring buffer.
-Here it saves which buffer is used for which slot in the ring buffer as this information is not preserved by the write-back descriptor.
+Here it saves which buffer is used for which slot in the ring buffer, as this information is not preserved by the write-back descriptor.
 3. The `rx_index`, it contains the location that the driver will read the next packet from.
 This allows it to simply poll the DD bit of the descriptor at `rx_index` to figure out whether a packet was received.